griff0417/ExpressAngularSeed/README.md

 3. Install the needed dependencies.
    1. Run `npm install`.
    2. In order to run the app in the suggested way, install grunt globally with `npm install -g grunt`
-4. Setup the ApiConfig for your database.
+4. Setup the DBConfig for your database.
-   1. Open up ApiConfig.json at the root of the application.
+   1. Open up DBConfig.json at the root of the application.
    2. Set the 'database_url' field to the URL of your hosted MongoDB database.
    3. Note: If you wish to use a different database, you will have to build that into the application yourself.